EVerest/libocpp/doc/ocpp_201_monitors.md

 For more information related to the monitor functionality, please refer to the OCPP201 specification.

-Note: for a delta monitor, an initial `reference_value` must be provided.
+Note: for a delta monitor, an initial `reference_value` must be provided or the library will fail to initialize.